 Scrolling down the rest of the page, peppermint explains their SaaS service to a traditional 401k.

-This section is the true star of the landing page, expertly outlining the service’s benefits to their customers.
+This section is the true star of the landing page, expertly outlining the service’s benefits to its customers.

 Vertical: SaaS